17 Fun Things to See & Do For First-Time Visitors to New York City

 Autumn in Central Park

-In the winter, find your way to Wollman Pond for ice skating.
-Or, enjoy a horse and carriage ride through the park.
-The perky coachmen are great storytellers and tour guides.
+In the winter, we’d find our way to Wollman Pond for ice skating.
+Or, for a romantic couple’s getaway, we enjoy embarking on a horse and carriage ride through the park.
+(In our experience, the perky coachmen are always great storytellers and tour guides!)

-In the warmer months, pack up a lunch and enjoy a picturesque picnic with a view of NYC’s skyscrapers peeking out from behind Central Park’s treeline.
-Head to the lakes for a gondola ride or to rent a boat.
+In the warmer months, we relish packing up a lunch and enjoying a picturesque picnic with a view of NYC’s skyscrapers peeking out from behind Central Park’s treeline.
+We also suggest heading to the lakes for a gondola ride or to rent a boat.

-If you’re into theater or shows, you can find a number of performances like Shakespeare in the Park, live music, and even magic shows.
+If you’re into theater or shows, we’ve noticed that Central Park hosts a number of performances throughout the year, like Shakespeare in the Park, live music, and even magic shows.

 Ellis Island

-New York City is a melting pot of cultures from around the world, and Ellis Island is one of the greatest symbols of this.
-Ellis Island was a major port of entry for over 12 million immigrants.
+New York City is a melting pot of cultures from around the world, and Ellis Island is one of the most significant symbols of this.
+On our tour, we learned that Ellis Island was a major port of entry for over 12 million immigrants.
 Today, its history and the tales of the immigrants seeking the American Dream are preserved in museums and sites on the island.

 Ellis Island

 Ellis Island offers a fantastic opportunity to learn more about your own family heritage as well.
 Visit the American Family Immigration Center for its database of over 65 million records.
-Discover connections to your own ancestors and their journey to the new world.
-A family history lesson is a vacation experience like no other!
+Discover connections to ancestors and their journey to the New World.
+Getting a family history lesson is a vacation experience like no other!

 Coney Island

 Amusement park fun meets rich New York City history at Coney Island.
 Coney Island is actually an entire neighborhood in Brooklyn.
-But if you venture toward New York Bay, you’ll discover the beach and boardwalk, where you’ll find old-timey arcades and rides, shows, and delicious carnival food.
+But venture toward New York Bay to discover the beach and boardwalk, where you’ll find old-timey arcades and rides, shows, and delicious carnival food.

 Coney Island